Trần Ngọc Châu: Later years in America

-In 1980, shortly after his arrival in California, Châu had been interviewed by antiwar journalist Neil Sheehan, who then wrote an article on Communist re-education camps in Vietnam.
+In 1980, shortly after his arrival in California, Châu had been interviewed by Neil Sheehan, who then wrote an article on Communist re-education camps in Vietnam.
 It appeared in The New York Times.
 Châu's friend Daniel Ellsberg had given Sheehan his contact information.
 Of Châu in the article Ellsberg said, "He was critical of the communists but in a judicious manner."
 Sheehan, however, did not realize at the time the actual extent of the Communist repression in Vietnam.
 "There was no blood bath", Sheehan quoted Châu as saying.
 For Châu the immediate impact of the article was the manifest scorn and threats from some fellow Vietnamese refugees, who were his neighbors.
 Ellsberg complained to Sheehan that although factually correct he had mischaracterized Châu's opinions.
 "You got him into trouble", Ellsberg told him.
 Châu, his wife and his children, weathered the angry storm, according to Zalin Grant.

 Châu and his family settled in the San Fernando Valley of Los Angeles, rather than in the larger Vietnamese neighborhoods in nearby Orange County.
 Becoming acculturated, and improving their English, his children became achievers and entered various professional careers.
 Châu himself learned computer programming and later purchased a home.
 After five years Châu applied for American citizenship and recited the oath.

-A reconciliation eventually occurred between Châu and the former Vietnamese President Nguyễn Văn Thiệu, his friend since 1950, yet in the 1970s a punishing political antagonist.
+A reconciliation eventually occurred between Châu and Thiệu, his friend since 1950, yet in the 1970s a punishing political antagonist.
 From time to time Châu granted interviews, including for Sheehan's 1988 book A Bright Shining Lie which won a Pulitzer.
 In April, 1995, he gave an interview over three days to Thomas Ahern, who had been commissioned by the CIA to write the official history of its involvement in Vietnam during the war.
 Châu returned to Vietnam for a visit in 2006.
 In 1991 Châu had accepted an invitation to visit Robert Thompson in England, where he talked shop with the counterinsurgency expert of 1950s Malaysia.

-In 2013 Tran Ngoc Châu published his book of memoirs which recount experiences and politics during the Vietnam War.
-He tells of his early formation as a soldier with the Việt Minh, transition to the nationalist cause, service in the Army of the Republic of Vietnam under Diệm, and his innovative pacification program with comments on war and counterinsurgency.
-He discusses his entry into politics, time in the legislature, his imprisonment, his years in re-education camp, and escape to America.
-Châu provides mature reflections on the circumstances and episodes.
+In 2013 he published his book of memoirs which recount experiences and politics during the Vietnam War.
 Writer Ken Fermoyle worked with Châu on the book, a product of many years.

 Châu appears before the camera several times, talking about his experiences and the situations during the conflict, in the 2017 PBS 10-part documentary series The Vietnam War produced by Ken Burns and Lynn Novick.

 Châu died on June 17, 2020, at a hospital in West Hills, Los Angeles.
 He was 96, and had contracted COVID-19.